include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 bug](https://github.com/include-what-you-use/include-what-you-use/issues/233)
 for updates.

+#### Overloaded functions ####

+Function parameter types may be specified in a mapping in order to distinguish between different overloads, like this:

+    { "symbol": ["Fn(int, char)", "private", "\"overload1.h\"", "public"] },
+    { "symbol": ["Fn(int *)", "private", "\"overload2.h\"", "public"] },
+    { "symbol": ["Fn", "private", "\"other_overloads.h\"", "public"] },

+If there isn't any corresponding overload in the mapping, a mapping entry specifying no parameters is used as a fallback (`other_overloads.h` in the aforementioned example), if any.
+Note that IWYU expects a specific format of parameter lists.
+In complex cases, run IWYU with logging verbosity level 6 and look for a string `Marked full-info use of decl function-name(` in the output to find out the exact spelling.

 #### Template specializations ####

 A bare template name in a symbol mapping corresponds to the primary template,